-The supplementary provision II.9 [of the notification on this application] states that the non-GM border row maize plants are to be disposed of in the same manner as the GM maize plants.
+Provision II.9 [of the decision on this application] states that the non-GM border row maize plants are to be disposed of in the same manner as the GM maize plants.

 III.1.2.3.
 Assessment of the possibility of pollen-mediated transfer of the inserted gene from the genetically modified maize plants to other plants